The

 Dr. Byram H. Glaze, “an unwavering spiritual giant” who’d been pastor of Calvary Baptist Church in Columbus for nearly three decades, died today at St. Francis Hospital.

 Glaze, 67, 3023 13th Ave., was one of Columbus’ first radio ministers and started a pamphlet and booklet ministry that reached millions.
-He remained an outspoken opponent to liberalized liquor laws in the city.
+He remained an outspoken opponent to liberalized

 The funeral arrangements will be announced by Striffler-Hamby Macon Road Mortuary.
 Glaze had had cancer for some time, according to an associate.